Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Qutrit-to-qubit energy scaling

-\subsection{Qutrit-to-qubit energy scaling}
+\section{Qutrit-to-qubit energy scaling}

-\labelproofsec{thm:approxextensive} Here we prove \cref{thm:approxextensive}.
-The idea is simple: by encoding a qutrit into a set of qubits, we must end up with an ``unused'' state in the qubit system, since the encoding cannot be surjective by dimension counting.
+The idea for the proof of \cref{prop:approxextensive} is simple: by encoding a qutrit into a set of qubits, we must end up with an ``unused'' state in the qubit system, since the encoding cannot be surjective by dimension counting.
 Since the $(\Delta,\eta,\epsilon)$ simulation requires all simulated states to lie in the low-energy subspace of the simulator, this implies that the unused qubit states must lie in the high-energy (above $\Delta$) subspace.

 In the proof below, we start with the encoded ground state $\rho_0$, and construct a state $\rho_1$ which differs only from $\rho_0$ only in one set of qubits in which it is in such an ``unused'' state.
 The similarity of the states and their differences in energies lead to the requirement for strong interactions.